pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 [Metadata](https://github.com/SignalK/specification/blob/master/gitbook-docs/data_model_metadata.md).

-The plugin allows meta data for any keys to be specified in its configuration file and also provides a meta injection service on a Unix FIFO that can be used by any peer process.
+The plugin allows meta data for any keys to be specified in its configuration file and also provides an optional meta injection service on a Unix FIFO that can be used by any peer process.

 ## Operating principle